billstclair/elm-dynamodb-defunct/README.md

 You can run your code against a pure Elm simulator during development, and then change the initial value of the "database" parameter to switch to the real Amazon backend.

 [examples/simulated.elm](examples/simulated.elm) is an example application that uses the simulator.
-It works in `elm-reactor`.
+It works in `elm-reactor` and is live at [kakuro-dojo.com/simulated.html](https://kakuro-dojo.com/simulated.html).

 [examples/real.elm](examples/real.elm) is an example application that uses the real backend.
 It is live at [kakuro-dojo.com/dynamo-example.html](https://kakuro-dojo.com/dynamo-example.html).